 You ask the astrologer a specific question, and they construct a chart for the exact moment the question is asked.
 They use that chart to give you an answer to your question and information about it.
 This is obviously great if you have questions you want answered and aren’t looking for something about timing.

 Focuses on the astrology that we all experience and see at the same time.
 Planets moving into signs, making aspects to one another, turning retrograde or direct, hitting certain positions, and on and on.
 This can be helpful for scheduling and planning as you work with the overarching astrology that’s present.
-Use the free astrology calendar to keep track of what the planets are doing!

 A chart is created for the moment of an event.
 This is most commonly used for wedding date planning, so you go to an astrologer wanting to find the right date and time to get married so your marriage has an auspicious chart (and minimizes chances of getting divorced!).
 You can do the same thing with scheduling exams, parties, job interviews, etc. Often, you may not be able to choose when something will occur, but you can still create a chart for the exact moment that it did occur or began, and use that chart to learn information about it.